cmbant/getdist/docs/source/gui.rst

 Once PySide is set up, (re)install getdist and you should then be able to use the getdist-gui script on your path.

-Standalone Applications
-**********************

-Pre-built standalone applications are available for Mac and Windows platforms.
-These applications do not require Python or any dependencies to be installed.

-* **Mac**: The Mac app is distributed as a DMG file.
-Simply download, mount the DMG, and drag the app to your Applications folder.
-* **Windows**: The Windows app is distributed as both an MSI installer and a ZIP file:

-  * **MSI Installer**: Download the MSI file and double-click to install.
-This will create start menu shortcuts.
-  * **ZIP Archive**: Alternatively, download and extract the ZIP file, then run the GetDistGUI.exe executable.

-You can download the latest versions from the `GitHub releases page <https://github.com/cmbant/getdist/releases>`_.

 Streamlit-based Web Interface
 ##############

 GetDist also provides a modern web-based interface built with `Streamlit <https://streamlit.io/>`_.
-This alternative GUI offers similar functionality to the Qt-based version but runs in your web browser.
+This alternative GUI offers similar functionality to the application but runs in your web browser.

 Running Locally